pedromsmonteiro/Twitter_during_NYEve/visualisation with R/READ_ME_vis_R.txt

 * worldclouds.R — pictures world clouds with the words from tweets carrying sentiments by their frequency.

-We have interfaced with the twitter API for an approximate period of 13 hours, starting at approximately 10pm UK time of 31st December 2015.
+We have interfaced with the twitter API for an approximate period of 13 hours: starting at approximately 10pm UK time of 31st December 2015.